Tag Archive for: Engineered

-After years of observing the performance of factory finished wood floors the micro-bevel has emerged as the standard side profile for prefinished flooring.
-Some building owners prefer the look of square edge flooring, but it is more difficult to achieve good results with square edge prefinished wood floor.
+After years of observing the performance of factory-finished wood floors, the micro-bevel has emerged as the standard side profile for prefinished flooring.
+Some building owners prefer the look of square-edge flooring, but it is more difficult to achieve good results with square-edge prefinished wood floors.

 - Nailing must be precise and with even pressure to avoid exposed square edges.
 The elastic nature of wood allows deflection if some boards are pulled down too much (or too little) when nailing.
 When nails are not set evenly the result can be similar to that seen with subfloor irregularities.

 - Minor seasonal cupping caused by the growth ring structure is normal in solid wood.
-Boards change size and shape slightly.
-This slight movement is more noticeable in a square edge factory finished product.
+Boards change the size and shape slightly.
+This slight movement is more noticeable in a square-edge factory finished product.

-Goodwin’s micro-bevel starts at twenty thousandths of an inch and is less after sanding and finishing.
-The tongue and groove help maintain alignment of the board ends.
+Goodwin’s micro-bevel starts at twenty-thousandths of an inch and is less after sanding and finishing.
+The tongue and groove help maintain the alignment of the board ends.
 This stabilizing effect combined with the better strength properties of the end grain of the boards minimizes the need to bevel the ends.

 Please send us your feedback on this short summary of Pros and Cons on To Bevel or Not To Bevel!